osrf/rocker/README.md

 A tool to run docker images with local support injected for things like nvidia support.
 And user id specific files for cleaner mounting file permissions.

+# Prerequisites

+This should work on most systems using with a recent docker version available.

+## NVIDIA settings

+For the NVIDIA option this has been demonstrated using Ubuntu 16.04.5 running Kernel 4.15 and nvidia docker2 and the nvidia 384 driver.
+It did not work using the nvidia 340 driver.

 # Installation

 To set things up in a virtual environment for isolation is a good way.
 If you don't already have it install python3's venv module.